opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 |:---------------------------------:|:----------------------------:|
 | ![Create detector interface]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/save-new-detector.jpg) | ![Associate existing detector interface]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/save-associated-detector.jpg) |

 Note that if the Alerting plugin is enabled in your cluster, you'll have the option to create a monitor on top of the anomaly detector.
-To do this, select **Set up alerts** from the success notification popup you receive upon successfully creating the detector.
+To do this, select **Set up alerts** from the success notification pop-up you receive upon successfully creating the detector.
 The anomaly detector is prepopulated as a definition method for the alerting monitor.

 ### Adding a monitor through a visualization